yuhan16/Stackelberg-Meta-Learning/README.md

 - `data/`: data directory for saving generated and learned models.
 - `experiments/`: Python scripts for running the experiments.
   - `generate_data.py`: generate the training data.
-  - `train_meta.py`: meta learning algorithm implementations.
+  - `train_meta.py`: meta-learning algorithm implementations.
   - `ave_param.py`: average over parameter space.
   - `ave_output.py`: average over output space.
   - `receding_horizon.py`: receding horizon planning.
-  - `zero_guidance.py`: compute follower's trajectory without the leader's guidance.
+  - `zero_guidance.py`: compute the follower's trajectory without the leader's guidance.
   - `plot_things.py`: plotting scripts.
 - `tests/`: test Python scripts.

-**Note:** Meta training and adaptaiton are performed on CPU since we manually implement gradient update for each training iteration.
+**Note:** Meta training and adaptation are performed on the CPU since we manually implement gradient updates for each training iteration.
 GPU implementation is less efficient.

 ## Coding specifications
-In `Leader` class, we specify some functions:
+In the `Leader` class, we specify some functions:
 - `compute_opt_traj`: solve the parameterized trajectory optimization problem
-  - `initx`: generate initial guess for trajectory optimization problem
+  - `initx`: generate an initial guess for the trajectory optimization problem
   - `oc_opt`: use optimization solver to obtain the trajectory
   - `pmp_opt`: use pmp conditions to refine the trajectory
 - `obj_oc`: objective of control cost
 - `grad_obj_oc`: gradient of control cost

-In `Meta` class, we specify some functions:
+In the `Meta` class, we specify some functions:
 - sample_task_theta: sample BR data for task theta
 - sample_task_theta_traj: sample BR data for task theta near the trajectory
 - sample_task_theta_uniform: randomly sample BR data for task theta